DMTF/Redfish-Interop-Validator/README.md

 ## Conformance Logs - Summary and Detailed Conformance Report

-The Redfish Interop Validator generates an html report under the "logs" folder, named as  The report gives the detailed view of the individual properties checked, with the Pass/Fail/Skip/Warning status for each resource checked for conformance.
+The Redfish Interop Validator generates reports in the "logs" folder: a text version named "InteropLog_MM_DD_YYYY_HHMMSS.txt" and an html version named "InteropHtmlLog_MM_DD_YYYY_HHMMSS.html".
+The reports give the detailed view of the individual properties checked, with the Pass/Fail/Skip/Warning status for each resource checked for conformance.

 There is a verbose log file that may be referenced to diagnose tool or schema problems when the stdout print out is insufficient, located in logs/ConformanceLog_MM_DD_YYYY_HHMMSS.html